 Early fall, September, I fertilize again with a dry organic lawn fertilizer.
 I use WOW supreme but you can use one without a pre-emergent weed control.

 You can reseed bare areas and add compost if needed.
-I only aerate when needed which hasn't been very often.
+Fish emulsion will always help spots that are struggling.

 Keep the lawn mowed regularly.

-Watering depends on your soil type and the type of lawn you have.
+Watering depends on your soil type and the type of lawn you have as well as your watering system.
 There are also conditions created by your house and the sun that may effect how often and long you water.
 I have west facing second story windows that reflect sunlight and almost burn the grass.
 The type of sprinklers and their output will also effect watering.
 I have Kentucky Bluegrass and a sandy loam soil.
 In spring I water as needed.
 In summer the sprinklers come on everyday for 15 minutes.
-You can always cut back the water and if you lawn complains increase the time.
+You can always cut back the water, and if you lawn complains increase the time.

 Be sure to choose the right type of lawn for your purposes and concerns.
 We have a green zone all around our house because we have frequent wildfires and this acts as a buffer zone.
 Different varieties feel different, grow different, have different water requirements, different hardiness and green up at different times and rates.
 So do some research so you are happy with your choice.